 At a Committee meeting on June 22nd 1914 it was decided to leave decorating the walls and ceiling until the summer of the following year.
 Also at that meeting they appointed 34-years-old Miss Mary Elizabeth Brenton of Victoria Road Infants' School at Saint Budeaux as the first headmistress, to start on August 31st.
 Her salary was to be £122 per annum.

-College Road Infants' School was opened for enrolment at 9am on Monday August 31st 1914 'as a matter of urgency'.
+Keyham College Road Junior Mixed Elementary School was opened for enrolment at 9am on Monday August 31st 1914 'as a matter of urgency'.
 The Reverend J Heywood-Waddington, the vicar of the Church of Saint Clement in Warleigh Avenue, offered prayers.
 The first staff, under Miss Brenton, were M Burt, E Austin, G Goode, P Lakey and E Rodd.

 Miss Mary Elizabeth Brenton, the Head Mistress, retired in March 1931 due to ill health and passed away on Ash Wednesday, February 10th 1932, at her home, 16 Amherst Road, Devonport.
 She was aged 51 years.
 Her funeral was held at the Church of Saint Barnabas the Apostle and she was buried at Weston Mill Cemetery.